Do's and Don'ts

 - Similarly, it is important to speak respectfully and politely.
 Portuguese place high importance on being polite.
 Reciprocating this will be appreciated by your Portuguese counterpart.

 - Show respect for Catholicism and the Christian tradition.
-Portugal’s history is deeply connected to the religion and being disrespectful may cause great offence.
+Portugal’s history is deeply connected to Christianity and being disrespectful may cause great offence.

 - Be compassionate and caring should your Portuguese counterpart share their experiences about their financial and job security.
 In the early years of the 21st century, Portugal experienced a dramatic improvement to the standard of living, higher incomes and reduced unemployment due to economic growth.
 However, the country was one of the hardest hit by the Euro-zone debt crisis that emerged in 2009.
 Various government measures were unable to halt the country’s economic meltdown.
 Today, many families are still recovering from these events.